XOMehdi/Restaurant-Menu-Program/README.md

 # Restaurant-Menu-Program
-A python program to calaculate total bill of ordered items from a restaurant's menu and store the final bill in a text file
+A python program to calculate total bill of ordered items from a restaurant's menu and store the final bill in a text file